yewstack/yew/docs/advanced-topics/how-it-works.md

 which specifies all the steps to get to the end result.
 Having tools like the `html!` macro becomes increasingly useful as your codebase gets larger and more people work on it.

-When looking through code output by the macro the [API documentation](https://docs.rs/yew) is a useful tool for working out what different items of code are doing.
-Protip: the documentation is searchable!
+When examining the code output of Yew's macros the [API documentation](https://docs.rs/yew) is a useful tool for working out what different items of code are doing (pro tip: the documentation is searchable!)

 ## What is a virtual DOM?